No-Cash-7970/duckySigner/docs/decisions/20240101-build-using-go-and-typescript.md

 Chose to use Go with TypeScript/JavaScript because Go is an easy-to-learn language that can be easily compiled for the multiple operating systems.
 With [Wails](https://wails.io/), the flexibility of JavaScript and TypeScript can be utilized to build a user interface (UI) for a backend built in Go that can better utilize computing resources in a manner that looks native to the user's operating system.

 **Confidence**: Medium.
-It is not clear if the Go with TypeScript/JavaScript combination will allow for the desired results.
+It is not clear if the Go and TypeScript/JavaScript combination will allow for the desired results.

 ## Pros and Cons of the Options